bakerte/DMRGenie.jl/README.md

 ## Setup

-Navigate to the `tensez` directory once the repository has been cloned and then into the `TensEZ` folder within it.
+Navigate to the `tensez` directory once the repository has been cloned and then into the `DMRGenie` folder within it.

 Install the necessary packages with instantiate.

 ```
-cd("tensez/TensEZ")
+cd("tensez/DMRGenie")
 ] instantiate
 ```

 ## Running the App

-The app must be activated by running the following from the `TensEZ` directory
+The app must be activated by running the following from the `DMRGenie` directory

 ```
 ] activate .